 The country of Costa Rica is the perfect vacation destination for families.
-There is so much that you can squeeze into a 10 day Costa Rica itinerary with kids, from hanging out in the rainforest of Manuel Antonio to relaxing in the Kalambu hot springs of La Fortuna.
+There is so much you can squeeze into a 10 day Costa Rica itinerary with kids, from rainforests to hot springs to beaches.
 We had such a great time in Costa Rica, and we are so excited to tell you all about it!

-The 10 day Costa Rica itinerary I outline below is for families who only have a limited time in Costa Rica.
-I’ve included suggestions of what to do based on what we did as a family.
-You don’t have to follow it activity by activity.
-They’re merely a starting off point for you to make the most of your Costa Rica travel with kids.
+The Costa Rica 10 day itinerary I outline below is for families who only have a limited time in Costa Rica.
+The suggestions are based on what we did as a family, as well as additional activities we didn’t get to do.
+Use this 10 days Costa Rica itinerary as a starting off point for your own Costa Rica travel with kids experience.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

-Why we loved doing a 10 day Costa Rica itinerary with our kids
+Why do a 10 day Costa Rica itinerary with kids?

 We absolutely loved our Costa Rica travel with kids experience!
 Among all the countries we’ve visited during our around the world trip, Costa Rica was certainly among the easiest countries to travel around as tourists.